-Attention!
-Make sure that the battery case does not have cracks or electrolyte leaks.
-To protect your hands from electrolyte when removing the battery, use special rubber gloves (not household).
+Caution!
+Make sure the battery case is free of cracks and electrolyte leaks.
+To protect your hands from electrolyte when removing the battery, use special rubber gloves (non-household).

 The battery is located in the front of the engine compartment.
-Battery fastening is provided by a clamping bracket covering the entire battery case.
+The battery is secured by a clamp that covers the entire battery housing.

-Disconnect the wires from the battery terminals, starting with the negative terminal.
+Disconnect the battery cables from the terminals, starting with the negative terminal.

-Loosen the nuts and remove the battery bracket.
+Loosen the nuts and remove the battery mounting bracket.

 Carefully remove the battery from the engine compartment.

-Never turn the battery upside down.
+Do not turn the battery upside down under any circumstances.
 Spilled electrolyte should be washed off immediately with plenty of water.
-To protect the skin of the hands from the electrolyte, it is necessary to ensure that the battery case does not have cracks and electrolyte leaks.
-Wear rubber gloves when removing the battery (not household) and goggles.
+To protect your hands from electrolyte, ensure that the battery case is free of cracks and electrolyte leaks.
+When removing the battery, use rubber gloves (non-household) and protective glasses.

-Attention!
-When the battery is being charged, explosive gas is generated under the cover of each cell.
+Caution!
+When charging a battery, explosive gas is generated under the cover of each cell.

-Attention!
-Do not smoke near a battery being charged or a battery that has been recently charged.
-Disconnect the wires from the charging battery terminals only after the charger is turned off, as a spark will occur at the circuit breaks under load.
-Keep battery with open plugs away from fire.
+Caution!
+Do not smoke near a charging battery or a battery that has recently been charged.
+Disconnect the wires from the terminals of the charging battery only after the charger has been switched off, as a spark will occur at the points where the circuit is opened under load.
+Keep batteries with open caps away from fire.

-Check the battery bracket for damage caused by leakage of battery electrolyte.
-Otherwise, clean the surface with a stiff brush and wipe with a cloth dampened with a solution of baking soda in clean, warm water.
+Check the battery bracket for damage caused by battery leakage.
+Otherwise, clean the surface with a stiff brush and wipe with a cloth soaked in a solution of baking soda and clean, warm water.

 Wipe the top of the battery with the same solution.

-Check battery case and cover for cracks, replace battery if necessary.
+Check the battery case and cover for cracks, replace the battery if necessary.

 Clean the battery terminals with an appropriate cleaner.

-Clean the inside surface of the terminal clamps using an appropriate tool.
-Replace damaged or old wires and worn clamps.
+Clean the inside surface of the terminal clamps using a suitable tool.
+Replace damaged or old wires and worn-out clamps.

 Installation is carried out in the reverse order of removal, taking into account the following.

-Tighten the battery fastening nuts without applying too much force so as not to damage the case.
+Tighten the battery mounting nuts without applying too much force to avoid damaging the case.

-Connect the wires to the battery terminals, making sure the top of the wire clamps are flush with the top of the terminals.
+Connect the wires to the battery terminals, making sure the top of the wire clamps is level with the top of the terminals.

 Tighten the wire clamps securely.

-After that, apply a coat of mineral grease to all joints.
-The inner surfaces of the wire clamps and the contact surfaces of the battery terminals must not be lubricated, otherwise the contact between the wire clamps and the terminals may be broken.
+After this, apply a layer of mineral grease to all connections.
+The inner surfaces of the wire clamps and the contact surfaces of the battery terminals must not be lubricated, otherwise contact between the wire clamps and the terminals may be disrupted.